MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

 The C++ standard library includes the ISO C standard library.
 The `std.compat` module provides all of the functionality of the `std` module like `std::vector`, `std::cout`, `std::printf`, `std::scanf`, and so on.
 But it also provides the global namespace versions of these functions such as `::printf`, `::scanf`, `::fopoen`, `::size_t`, and so on.

 The `std.compat` named module is a compatibility layer provided to ease migrating existing code that refers to C runtime functions in the global namespace.
 If you want to avoid adding names to the global namespace, use `import std;`.
 If you need to ease migrating a codebase that uses many unqualified (that is, global namespace) C runtime functions, use `import std.compat;`.
 This provides the global namespace C runtime names so that you don't have to qualify all the global name mentions with `std::`.
 If you don't have any existing code that uses the global namespace C runtime functions, then you don't need to use `import std.compat;`.
 If you only call a few C runtime functions in your code, it may be better to use `import std;` and qualify the few global namespace C runtime names that need it with `std::`, for example, `std::printf()`.
-You'll know that you should consider using `import std.compat;` if you see an error like `error C3861: 'printf': identifier not found` when you try to compile your code.
+If you see an error like `error C3861: 'printf': identifier not found` when you try to compile your code, consider using `import std.compat;` to import the global namespace C runtime functions.

 ### Example: `std.compat`

 Before you can use `import std.compat;` in your code, you must compile the named module `std.compat.ixx`.
 The steps are similar to for building the `std` named module.
 The steps include building the `std` named module first because `std.compat` depends on it:

 1. Open a Native Tools Command Prompt for VS: from the Windows **Start** menu, type *x86 native* and the prompt should appear in the list of apps.
 Ensure that the prompt is for Visual Studio 2022 preview version 17.5 or above.
-If you use the wrong version of the prompt, you'll get compiler errors.
+You'll get compiler errors if you use the wrong version of the prompt.
 1. Create a directory to try this example, such as `%USERPROFILE%\source\repos\STLModules`, and make it the current directory.
 If you choose a directory that you don't have write access to, you'll get errors such as not being able to open the output file `std.ifc`.
 1. Compile the `std` and `std.compat` named modules with the following command: